AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- Stored in a database, salted and hashed.
 	- Salting: Adding a long, unique value to a password BEFORE you hash it to increase entropy.
 The salt is stored alongside the password and is preferably more than 30 characters.
 	- Hashing: A ONE WAY cryptographic process.
 You never want to decode the original password.
 	- General flow: User punches in their password to log in.
-The system takes the password, adds the stored salt for that user, and then runs the password throu
+The system takes the password, adds the stored salt for that user, and then runs the password through the encryption scheme.
+It gets back an ugly string, which is compared to what's in the database.
+	- "Work factor": basically how many times you run the hashing algorithm.
+Adds entropy.
+	- "Peppering": Similar to a salt

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?